 Activities: Kosovo is a transition economy.
-Economic development has taken place in trade, retail and construction.
+Economic development has taken place in trade, retail, and construction.
 Kosovo is highly dependent on remittances from the Diaspora.
 53% of the nation’s area is agricultural land.
-Wine industry has been growing.
-Check here Top Activities To Do in Kosovo
+The wine industry has been growing.
+Check here the best things to do in Kosovo

 Good to know before traveling to Kosovo

 I am also very looking forward to seeing where Kosovo will go in the future: there is so much potential, so many options but on the other hand so many interests, so much history and innumerable cultural/ ethnic discussions that interfere with the constitutional process of a nation.
 But mostly I am wishing for peace in the region.

 Day 1 – Best Places to Visit in Kosovo: Pristina